 “Definitely not great.”A sarcastic comment by Becca Baer, photographer, Hawai’i, USA.

 [Contributed by the author] “My parents have a farm in East Texas.
 In 2011, which you can see as a dark red bar, a drought struck that was devastating.
-Livestock starved while farmers tried to sell them, at a loss, to the meat industry.
-My father’s cattle and other animals on the farm survived only because a former farmer from that area heard of the trouble, and without telling Dad, drove five hours to bring him a trailer full of hay. …Communities will be our hope for survival.“Annette Olson, biologist and Founder/CEO of Climate Steps, Washington DC, USA.
+Farmers had to, or tried to, sell livestock at a loss to the meat industry, and I saw many on pastures down to skin and bones.
+Luckily, my father was part of a network of ranchers who shared/sold hay with each other, even if hours away, to keep their cattle safe and healthy …Communities will be our hope for survival.“Annette Olson, biologist and Founder/CEO of Climate Steps, Washington DC, USA.

 “These changes in color actually represent more deadly cyclones, then a deadly summer, and then a more deadly rainy season, following a flash flood every year.
 And after that a winter that is slowly turning into a spring.
 Nobody knows if our children will or will not see the year 2100.”Mahbub Sumon, a researcher, writer, and activist at a renewable energy company, Bangladesh.